 Isle de Jean Charles (IDJC or the Island)2 was once surrounded by more than 22,000 acres of marsh off the southern Louisiana coast.
 Today, approximately 320 acres of the Island remain.
 The Island's population is comprised largely of long-time residents who have deep ties to the land, the local culture and the natural environment that has shaped their history, livelihoods, and perspective.
-As such, the IDJC Resettlement Permanent Relocation and Housing Incentive Program (IDJC Housing Program or the Program) is an initiative led by the State of Louisiana's Office of Community Development (OCD) to help the Island's residents develop a new home in a safer, less flood-prone location where they can enjoy a prosperous future.
+As such, the Isle de Jean Charles Resettlement and Homebuyer Assistance Program (IDJC Resettlement) is an initiative led by the State of Louisiana's Office of Community Development (OCD) to help the Island's residents develop a new home in a safer, less flood-prone location where they can enjoy a prosperous future.